Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 The assembly is easiest if you follow the following steps:

-* Screw spacers to Bricklet,
+* screw spacers to Bricklet
-* screw Bricklet to bottom plate with spacers,
+* screw Bricklet to bottom plate with spacers
-* build up side plates (including cable relief),
+* build up side plates (including cable relief)
-* plug side plates into bottom plate,
+* plug side plates into bottom plate
-* add cabling and WAGO clamps,
+* add cabling and WAGO clamps
 * tie cable ties to cables
-* screw top plate to top spacers.
+* screw top plate to top spacers

+.. warning:: Never work inside the case when components are carrying voltage!

-Below you can see an exploded assembly drawing of the Dual Relay Bricklet case:
+The exact position of each part can be seen in the following exploded assembly drawing of the Dual Relay Bricklet case:

 .. image:: /Images/Exploded/dual_relay_exploded_350.png
    :scale: 100 %